 Will you have to pay legal fees?
 No. All attorney fees will be paid for by the defendant, in this case, PG&E.

-Will your attorney receive any portion of your insurance payout?
+Will your Slater Fire lawyer receive any portion of your insurance payout?
 No. The attorney is only entitled to a fee if they recover any money from PG&E. If you need an attorney to sue your insurance company, they might get a portion of that payout, but your attorney will discuss that with you.

 SLATER FIRE IN DETAIL